-- generate snapshot.sh: Retrieves the SCSI ID's of the coordinator disks and/or UUID ID's of the CP servers See "About the cluster UUID" on page 38. - join local node.sh: Registers the keys with the coordinator disks or CP servers - race for coordination point.sh: Races to determine a winner after cluster reconfiguration - unjoin local node.sh: Removes the keys that are registered in join local node.sh - fence data disks.sh: Fences the data disks from access by the losing nodes. - local info.sh: Lists local node's configuration parameters and coordination points, which are used by the vxfen driver.
+- generate snapshot.sh: Retrieves the SCSI ID's of the coordinator disks and/or UUID ID's of the CP servers CP server uses the UUID stored in /etc/VRTScps/db/current/cps uuid.
+See "About the cluster UUID" on page 40. - join local node.sh: Registers the keys with the coordinator disks or CP servers - race for coordination point.sh: Races to determine a winner after cluster reconfiguration - unjoin local node.sh: Removes the keys that are registered in join local node.sh - fence data disks.sh: Fences the data disks from access by the losing nodes. - local info.sh: Lists local node's configuration parameters and coordination points, which are used by the vxfen driver.